 As child of a woman who is both a certifiable hippy AND prolific crocheter, I always had the best "70's day" costumes.
 Authentic granny squares.
 Legit embroidery.
 Fringe for days.
 My mom's closet is like a time capsule.

 Perhaps I've been trying to ensure the same future wardrobe options for my own daughters because I've really been on a bohemian kick lately.
-First it was my crochet moccasins, then "The Huggle” hooded cowl, next the Cocoon Cardigan pattern, my Coachella Boots with flip flop soles.
+First it was my crochet moccasins, then "The Huggle" knit hooded cowl, next the Cocoon Cardigan pattern, and my Coachella Boots with flip flop soles.

-I came across this boho bag for sale a little while ago and loved how it came to a point at the bottom.
+I came across a boho bag for sale a little while ago and loved how it came to a point at the bottom.
 I set out to design something similar with a series of simple shapes.